The Clugston merchants appear prominently in The Town Book of the Corporation of Belfast.

 1639-05 Robert Neivin, George Martin, and William Clugstone were accused of conspiracy and imprisoned for a month.
 They went to Scotland at the time the oath was administered and their lands and goods were seized, to the value of £2500.

 1644 William Clugston Jnr (with John Stewart Merchant Jnr, George Mankin Jnr, Nicholas Garner Jnr, Quintin Catterwood Jnr and Thomas Becke Jnr) elected to determine amounts to be charged to each inhabitant of Belfast for the support of the army.
+I don’t know what “Jnr” means; I doubt that ALL of them would have the same names as their fathers.

 William had died or otherwise left Belfast by 1659.